rosamariaryh/absa-coref/README.md

 # absa-coref

-Experiments for aspect-based sentiment analysis with coreference resolution.
-Master's thesis 2022 for the Language Analysis and Processing programme at the faculty of Informatics at the University of the Basque Country.
+This repository includes material for aspect-based sentiment analysis experiments applying coreference resolution.
+These are part of my Master's thesis due in June 2022 for the Language Analysis and Processing programme at the Faculty of Informatics at the University of the Basque Country.

-This repository includes material for opinion target extraction and aspect category detection.
+The material includes for opinion target extraction and aspect category detection.

+1. Opinion target extraction as sequence labelling task
+2. Aspect category detection as a multi-class classification task
+3. Aspect category detection as a multi-label classification task

 ## Multi-label classification